ldvlgr/queues-view-data-tiles/README.md

 cd plugin-dashboards
 cp .env.example .env
 ```

+(Add `FLEX_APP_FUNCTIONS_BASE=https://worker-channel-capacity-service-xxxx-dev.twil.io` if you deployed the serverless function above.
+Only required for Channel Capacity Tile on the Teams View)

 To run the plugin locally, you can use the Twilio Flex CLI plugin.
 Using your command line, run the following from the root directory of the plugin.